 As of March 20, 2020 we are no longer seeing patients in our office due to COVID-19.
 We are happy to continue caring for you during these uncertain times.
 We are now offering remote appointments for new and established patients although we will no longer be able to see you in person.
 For some patients, an in person visit is best, but if you feel that your concern could be addressed online, this may be a convenient option for you.

-Squamous cell carcinoma (SCC) is a common form of skin cancer.
+Squamous cell carcinoma (SCC) is a form of skin cancer.
+It is the second most common type of skin cancer, with over 1.8 million cases diagnosed each year in the United States.
 With early diagnosis and treatment, SCC is highly curable.
-If not treated, SCC can spread to other parts of the body.
+If not treated, SCC can spread to other parts of the body and is potentially deadly.

 Your risk of developing SCC increases if you have these risk factors:

 The only way to diagnose any type of skin cancer is through a biopsy.
-The following treatment maybe given to you depending upon how deep the cancer has grown and whether it has spread.
+The following treatment may be suggested for you depending upon how deep the cancer has grown and whether it has spread.

 Anyone who has had SCC has a higher risk for getting another skin cancer.
 To help patients manage this higher risk, dermatologists recommend the following: